Coat of arms of Alabama

 The original design of the Alabamian coat of arms was made in 1923 by B.J.
 Tieman, New York, an authority on heraldry, at the request of Marie Bankhead Owen, Director of the Department of Archives and History.
 A few years later Naomi Rabb Winston, Washington, DC, painted the completed design in oil.
 Mrs. Owen selected the motto which was put into Latin by Professor W.B.
 Saffold, of the University of Alabama.
-It was through the influence of Juliet Perry Dixon, wife of Governor Dixon, that official action was taken by the Legislature.
+It was through the influence of Juliet Perry Dixon, wife of Governor Frank Dixon, that official action was taken by the Legislature.

 British flag that would have been flown in what is now Alabama (part of British West Florida and the Province of Georgia) prior to U.S. independence.

 The Union Flag depicted on the coat of arms, which is meant to represent the period of British rule in Alabama prior to the 1783 Treaty of Paris, is not actually the flag used at that time.
 It dates to the 1801 formation of the United Kingdom of Great Britain and Ireland, whereas the preceding Kingdom of Great Britain held sovereignty over Alabama prior to 1783.